blockchainrafik/hit_vamp/README.md

-# Pendle Vault Integration Project
+# Hitvamp Vault Integration Project

-This repository contains a full-stack blockchain integration project for interacting with Pendle vaults.
+This repository contains a full-stack blockchain integration project for interacting with Hitvamp vaults.
 It includes smart contracts, deployment scripts, and a modern frontend for user interaction.

 ## Project Structure

 ```
 frontend/        # Next.js frontend application
-pendle/          # Solidity smart contracts and Foundry tests
+Hitvamp/          # Solidity smart contracts and Foundry tests
 ```

 ### Frontend